A tetrachotomy for expansions of the real ordered additive group: The one-variable case of Theorem B

 First observe that since $\sum_{i=1}^j d_i < \sum_{i=1}^n d_i$ and $(\sum_{i=1}^n d_i,u_2,x) \in S_{J,k}$, we have $(\sum_{i=1}^j d_i,u_2,x)\in S_{J,k}$.
 We now show the second statement of the claim by applying induction to $j$.
 For $j=1$, $\Delta^k_{(d_1,u_2)} f(x) \geq 0$ by our assumptions on $D$.
 So now let $j>1$ and suppose $\Delta^k_{(\sum_{i=1}^{j-1} d_i,u_2)} f(x) \geq 0$.
 Since $(\sum_{i=1}^{j} d_i,u_2,x) \in S_{J,k}$, it follows immediately that $(d_j,u_2,x+\sum_{i=1}^{j-1} d_i) \in S_{J,k}$.
 Thus $\Delta^k_{(d_j,u_2)}f(x + \sum_{i=1}^{j-1} d_i) \geq 0$ by our assumption on $D$.
 Applying Lemma \ref{lem:kthdiff} and using our induction hypothesis we obtain

 \end{proof}

-We are now ready to prove the following stronger version of Theorem C. It states that the open dense set on which the continuous function $f$ is $C^k$, can be defined uniformily in the parameters that define $f$.
+We are now ready to prove the following stronger version of Theorem~\ref{thm:A-one-Var}.
+It states that the open dense set on which the continuous function $f$ is $C^k$, can be defined uniformly in the parameters that define $f$.
+We will use the stronger form to prove the multivariable case of Theorem B.

 \begin{theorem} Let $Z\subseteq \R^n$ be definable, let $(I_z)_{z\in Z}$ be a definable family of bounded open intervals, and let $(f_z : I_z \to \R)_{z \in Z}$ be a definable family of continuous functions.
 Then there is a definable family $(U_z)_{z\in Z}$ of open dense subsets of $I_z$ such that $f_z$ is $C^k$ on $U_z$ for every $z\in Z$. \end{theorem}